Crohn disease is a disease where parts of the digestive tract become inflamed.

-- It most often involves the lower end of the small intestines and the beginning of the large intestine.
+- It most often involves the lower end of the small intestine and the beginning of the large intestine.

 Ulcerative colitis is a related condition.